bkenza/CycleScan/README.md

-# CycleScan
+# SD Hacks 2021: CycleScan

-Mobile application that determines whether an object is recyclable using object recognition.
+Cross platform mobile application that determines whether an object is recyclable, compostable or neither using object recognition.
+Built for SD Hacks 2021.

+## Technologies used

+1. React Native
+2. Typescript
+3. Javascript
+4. Python
+5. Flask
+6. Google Vision API
+7. Firebase
+8. Repl.it for API hosting

 ## Environment set up